All You Need To Know About The Indian Capital - A Guide For First Time Travellers In Delhi

 What times do metro trains run from IGI metro station to New Delhi metro station?

 Trains run very frequently from this station, with a train running every 15 minutes at peak times, and every 30 minutes off-peak.
 The first train departs at 4.45am in the morning and the last train departs at 11.30pm at night.
-If you’re arriving at the airport outside of these times, you may want to stay in the airport terminal until the trains resume.
+If you’re arriving at the airport outside of these times, you may have to take a bus or stay in the airport terminal until the trains resume.

 Where to stay in Paharganj?